auxoncorp/modality-probe/README.md

     description: "Measurement producer thread started"
     payload: None
     tags: producer
-    source: "rust-example/src/main.rs#L77"
+    event source: "c-example/src/main.rs#L102"
-    probe tags: rust-example, measurement, producer
+    probe tags: c-example, measurement, producer
-    probe source: "rust-example/src/main.rs#L65"
+    probe source: "c-example/src/main.rs#L92"
     component: example-component
 ```

-Alternatively, you can pass `--graph` to `log` and it will _graph_ the
+Alternatively, you can pass `--graph` to `log` and it will *graph* the
 interactions and events across all of the probes.
 It should look
 something like this: